All about Paper M2

 (t) Regulation on discipline for professional representatives.

-Threshold for passing: Between 30% and 60% of the total achievable marks (we don’t know more before the exam).
+Threshold for passing: Between 30% and 60% of the total achievable marks in both parts (we don’t know more before the exam).
+So both parts have to be passed separately, just like in Paper F (see IPREE Rule 6(4)).

-Documents that you get in Part 1: Three legal questions to answer.
+Documents that you get in Part 1: Three legal questions (in 2026 all of them requiring a free-text answer)

-Documents that you get in Part 2: Two legal questions to answer.
+Documents that you get in Part 2: Two legal questions (in 2026 all of them requiring a free-text answer)

 Documents that can be printed: No documents will be available for printing.